nicholaseaw/AutoColumnSchedule/README.md

 # AutoColumnSchedule
-Automatic creation of column schedule in Revit using Dynamo and Python scripts
+Automatic creation of column schedule in Revit using Dynamo, Python and Revit API.